MichaelTeti/NEMO/scripts/lca_scripts/README.md

 will be saved.
 The third argument is optional and indicates the filter used when determining which sub-directories located in ```../../data/ILSVRC2015/Data/VID/train/``` and containing video frames should be included in the .txt files.
 The last argument determines the number of consecutive frames that will be used as a single input, which also determines how many .txt files are written out.
-It is possible to just write all the frames in order on a single .txt file, but there may be some drastic changes from one video to the next within a single input in that case.
+It is possible to just write all the frames in order on a single .txt file, and read in 9 consecutive frames in at a time from it, but there may be some drastic changes from one video to the next within a single input in that case.
 Here, we make sure that every single input contains only video frames from one video.